Korobkov-Aleksandr/my-business-card/readme.md

-# Git and Github cource
+# HTML and CSS and Git and Github cource

-git git git
+HTML CSS Git GitHub